UBC-Solar/sunlink/docs/GRAFANA.md

 # Guide To Grafana
 Whether its on the bench testing or using Grafana to see vehicle data live, it is important to know to use Grafana's capabilites to make the most out of this data visualization tool.
 From creating a dashboard to overlaying multiple graphs you will learn the ins and outs of Grafana's UI.
+Additionally this guide explains the **standard** for creating Grafana dashboards and visualizations for production (at the end of this doc).

+**NOTE:** If new dashboards from a new PR, or pull are NOT showing up for you do `sudo docker compose build --no-cache`.
+This will rebuild the contianers from scratch without refering to cached data (it removes cached data).

 ## Setting up a Dashboard
 ### Creating the Dashboard